papoita/globeART/README.md

 Trotter is a decentralized application that allows users to purchase collectable NFTs based on the user's geolocation.

-Built with React, Tailwind CSS, Solidity, Ethers, Hardhat
+Built with React, TypeScript, Tailwind CSS, Solidity, Ethers, Hardhat

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).